Geographic routing allows you to treat callers differently in your callflow, based on the geographic area they are calling from.

-We’ll repeat the same steps to add in Perth.
 You should now have 3 completed groups and 3 additional nodes underneath the Geo Routing widget.

 Now that we have all three groups added, click anywhere on the canvas to save the widget.
 This takes us back to the callflow canvas.

 The geo routing widget now has a node for our Sydney Group, Queensland Group and WA & SA Group, along with a catch-all node for callers that fall outside these three regions.

 Now that the nodes have been created we can add the custom call paths for each caller region.

 Add your call path for each option.
 For Sydney, we have added an IVR, Queensland has a custom greeting before connecting, and WA & SA just goes straight to an answering point.

 Make sure each callpath is fully complete, and ends in a Hang Up widget.
 You can see how to set up these other widgets in our other articles